benrlodge/typewriter/README.md

 ```

 ### Randomize Mode
-If you would like to add a more realistic typing speed effect, i.e., not all letters are "typed" at the same speed - you can use the randomize mode.
-Just set random to true, and set a the randomMax value to the slowest speed you want to allow typed (in milliseconds).
+If you would like to add a more realistic typing speed effect, i.e., not all characters are "typed" at the same speed - you can use the randomize mode.
+Just set random to true, and set the randomMax value to the slowest speed you want to allow typed (in milliseconds).
+Each character will receive a random number in milliseconds from 0 to the max you set.

 ```javascript
 $("#show_stuff_here").typewriter({